-THE WAR IN THE PACIFIC
+THE WAR IN EUROPE

-July 10-15, 2016 in New Orleans, LA
+July 16-22, 2017 in New Orleans, LA

 WWII was the central global event of the twentieth century and its legacies—for good and bad—continue to affect our world today.
 The lessons of patriotism, teamwork, sacrifice, optimism, and leadership found in its history are essential subjects for training our students to become active, educated citizens.
 To ensure that teachers like you across the country have the content knowledge, the pedagogical techniques, and the creative and engaging curriculum materials you need to teach World War II history, The National WWII Museum is launching its multi-year WWII Summer Teacher Institute.

 The Museum is an important WWII educational resource for teachers and students across the United States.
-By creating cohorts of WWII expert teachers who in turn train more teachers, the Institute will ultimately reach 4,000 teachers and 400,000 students nationwide over the next five years.
+By creating cohorts of WWII expert teachers who in turn train more teachers, the Institute will ultimately reach approximately 4,000 teachers and 400,000 students nationwide over the next five years.
 Don’t miss your chance to apply for this exciting and important professional development opportunity.
 Participants will receive six hours of graduate credit from an accredited university upon successful completion of the sixteen-month program.

-JULY 2016: NEW ORLEANS
+JULY 2017: NEW ORLEANS

-2016-2017 SCHOOL YEAR
+2017-2018 SCHOOL YEAR

 Application period opens